Rams rally to Super Bowl with stunning 20-17 win over Niners

 49ers: The season is over.
 San Francisco made five NFC title games in the past 11 years, but won no rings.

 Rams: A showdown with Joe Burrow and the impressive Bengals on Feb.
-13.
+13 in the Super Bowl with two starting quarterbacks who were both No. 1 overall picks.
+The other came six years ago when Peyton Manning faced Cam Newton.

 More AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL